Permutation groups arising from pattern involvement: Introduction

 \section{Introduction}

+This study combines two different points of view to permutations: the algebraic one of permutation groups and the combinatorial one of permutation patterns.
+Permutation groups are a fundamental and extensively studied topic in classical algebra, and it requires no further introduction here.
 The theory of permutation patterns and pattern avoidance has been an active field of research over the past decades.
 The basic building block of the theory is the pattern involvement relation, which is a partial order on the set of all finite permutations (see Section~\ref{sec:preliminaries} for precise definitions).
 Sets of permutations that are downwards closed with respect to the pattern involvement order are called permutation classes.
 Permutation classes can be equivalently described by certain pattern avoidance conditions.

 A recurrent theme in the theory of permutation patterns is that of describing and enumerating specific permutation classes, especially classes avoiding a small number of patterns.
-The main goal of the current paper is to describe classes of permutations that avoid the complement of an arbitrary permutation group.
-This is motivated by the perhaps surprising connection between permutation patterns and permutation groups that was observed by P\"oschel and the current author in~\cite{LehPos}: for any permutation group $G$, a subgroup of the symmetric group $\symm{\ell}$, and for every $n \geq \ell$, the set of $n$\hyp{}permutations involving only members of $G$ as $\ell$\hyp{}patterns is a subgroup of $\symm{n}$; in other words, the class $\Av(\symm{\ell} \setminus G)$ of permutations avoiding the complement of $G$ is comprised of levels that are permutation groups.
+Following this line of research, we focus in this paper on permutation classes that are motivated by algebraic considerations.
+Namely, there is a perhaps surprising connection between permutation patterns and permutation groups that was observed by P\"oschel and the current author in~\cite{LehPos}: for any permutation group $G$, a subgroup of the symmetric group $\symm{\ell}$, and for every $n \geq \ell$, the set of $n$\hyp{}permutations involving only members of $G$ as $\ell$\hyp{}patterns is a subgroup of $\symm{n}$; in other words, the class $\Av(\symm{\ell} \setminus G)$ of permutations avoiding the complement of $G$ is comprised of levels that are permutation groups.

 All this is closely related to the work of Atkinson and Beals~\cite{AtkBea1999,AtkBea2001} on group classes, that is, permutation classes in which every level is a permutation group.
 They determined how level sequences of group classes eventually behave (see Theorem~\ref{thm:AtkBea-asymptotic}).
 Moreover, they completely and explicitly described those group classes in which every level is a transitive group (see Theorem~\ref{thm:AtkBea-T4}).